Table of Contents

 Place Masséna

-The square is bordered to the south by Jardin Albert 1er garden and crosses paths with Promenade du Paillon.
-You should also take some time to enjoy the soothing sound of the trams as they pass through the square.
-You can also board one and get a ride around town.
+The main entrance to the Old Town is behind the square.
+Other nearby attractions include Jardin Albert 1er (Albert I Garden) and Promenade du Paillon.
+Take some time to enjoy the soothing sound of trams as they pass through the square.
+You can also board one for a ride around town.

 Promenade du Paillon

-An interesting fact about Promenade du Paillon is that it is built over the Paillon River.
+Interestingly, Promenade du Paillon is built over the Paillon River.
 That's how it got its name.
-However, don't let waking over a river spook you.
-The Paillon River is dry most of the time and was the subject of jokes among the locals and visitors before the park was built in 2013.
-If you're curious about the river, walking up north past Palais des Expositions will reveal its unconcealed parts.
+However, don't let walking over a river spook you.
+The Paillon River is dry most of the time and was the subject of jokes among the locals and visitors before the park was built.

 Port Lympia